 As the rest of the table gave their beer order, I decided that I would go the wine route as the restaurant always had fantastic wines at very reasonable prices.
 They only had one white and one red, though, which was unfortunate only because it would have been nice to have been able to peruse a wine menu as Ohmygod performed his “What beers do you have on tap again?” seven times (which I believe was a new record).

-I inquired about the red, and it was a fantastic Château La Haye Saint Estèphe Cru Bourgeois (Cru Bourgeois is a Bordeaux wine with a lesser official pedigree than some of the more well-known producers, but can be incredible bargains).
+I inquired about the red, and it was a fantastic Château La Haye Saint Estèphe Cru Bourgeois (Cru Bourgeois are Bordeaux wines with lesser official pedigrees than some of the more well-known producers, but can be incredible bargains).
 After I ordered, Angelina asked if she could share the bottle with me.

 That would have been enough of a shock since it would be, assuming she actually consumed some of the wine, the first time she had any alcohol on the trip.